top of page

 2720 Spyder

-The 2720 "Spyder" tremolo utilized Kahler patents but was still visually reminiscent of a Floyd Rose.
-It was made in the USA.
+The original 2720 "Spyder" tremolo from the 1980s utilized Kahler patents but was still visually reminiscent of a Floyd Rose.
+It was always made in the USA.
 There were three versions: the 2722 (Wrench-locking model), the 2731 (Finger-locking model), and the 2750 (Non-locking model.)
-It has replaceable knife-edge inserts.
+Very different from a Floyd Rose is that the base has replaceable slotted inserts which pivot on the studs.
+The studs can be rotated instead of having to be replaced, unlike a tremolo with knife-edges.
 Unique to Kahler is the "Kahler Auto Latch" which is an optional fitting to the block that allows one to switch the tremolo from floating to fixed via the tremolo arm.
 The Spyder will not fit in a Floyd Rose rout.

 As with the other 2700 Series tremolos, left-hand units were simply redrilled, upside-down right-hand units.

 Update 2024.
-After an absence of 32 years Gary Kahler for some reason has just re-released the Spyder and Steeler with modifications, marketed now as the "2700 Series fulcrum tremolo."
+After an absence of 32 years Gary Kahler has just re-released the Spyder and Steeler with modifications, marketed as the "2700 Series fulcrum tremolo."
 The Spyders are being assembled from new old stock parts and the Steeler has some updates.
-The Kahler Auto Latch is offered again on the Spyder which allows one to switch the tremolo from floating to fixed via the tremolo arm.
-The new Steeler is available in two versions, including a string-thru option.
-The Kahler Auto Latch is an option as well.
-As these are so new it remains to be seen if provisions for lefties have been thought of yet.
+(There are no leftover left-handed Spyders.)
+The Kahler Auto Latch is offered again on the Spyder, which allows one to switch the tremolo from floating to fixed via the tremolo arm.
+As these are so new, it remains to be seen if provisions for lefties have been thought of yet.

 Fernandes 1982 - 1985